Henryforce/AsyncTimeSequences/README.md

 }
 ```

 All the async sequences will need an async scheduler.
 For convenience, there is one already bundled with this package.
 You should be good with the main one provided.
-But you are free to add your custom one if required.
+But you are free to add your custom one if required (by conforming to the AsyncScheduler protocol).

 ### Timeout